abdiwaahid/language-switcher/README.md

 ## Features
 *   **Easy Language Switching:** A straightforward way to let users change their preferred language.
 *   **Multiple Drivers:** Supports both `session` and `cache` drivers for storing the user's selected language.
-*   **User-Aware Caching:** When using the `cache` driver, the locale is cached specifically for each authenticated user or fallback to IP address for guests.
+*   **User-Aware Caching:** When using the `cache` driver, the locale is cached specifically for each authenticated user.
 *   **Facade for Convenience:** A clean and simple facade for easy interaction with the package's functionality.
-*   **Middleware:** Automatically sets the application's locale on every request based on the user's preference.
-*   **Blade Component:** A ready-to-use and customizable Blade component for a quick and easy frontend implementation.
-*   **Easy Configuration:** A simple configuration file to manage your languages and other options.

 ## Installation